Sport in Sheffield: Decline of cricket, rise of football

+Sheffield's rich history of football clubs started in the 1860s where over 170 clubs were founded between 1857 and 1875.
+Below shows a table of the currently known football clubs that were founded in Sheffield during this time.

 Sheffield United F.C. were formed in 1889.
 In the same year Sheffield Wednesday turned professional and applied for membership of the Football League.
 This was denied so they became founding members of the Football Alliance and won its competition in the first season.
 Both the clubs were accepted into the Football League in 1892.
 Wednesday into division 1 and United into the newly formed second division.

 At the turn of the century the city enjoyed huge success starting with Sheffield Wednesday winning the FA Cup in 1896.
 United then won the league in 1898, the FA Cup the following year, and again in 1902.
 Wednesday then won the league twice in a row in 1903/4 and 1904/5.
 Sheffield F.C. also won their first cup, the FA Amateur Cup, in 1904.

 Meanwhile, cricket in the city was in decline.
 Yorkshire CCC moved its headquarters to Headingley, Leeds in 1893.
 Although Bramall Lane hosted its first test match in 1912, the experiment was seen as a disaster and was never repeated.
 England lost to Australia, which was blamed on poor light conditions caused by the heavy air pollution which used to plague the city.
 Sheffield Wednesday cricket club ceased to exist in 1925 due to a lack of players.

 The following decades saw intermittent success for both clubs, including another brace of league titles for Wednesday in 1928–1930.
 The last FA Cup win for a Sheffield club was in 1935 by Wednesday.